ratijas/dropSQL/README.md

 CLI comes with neat multi-line REPL.
 Start typing a statement like `/create table fruits(`, hit enter, and dropSQL will kindly ask you to proceed with different prompt style (`...` instead of `/`).
 It will keep reading input until whole statement is typed in.
 Only then the execution begins, and results are printed back to user.

-Things we dream of, but have not implemented yet include:

-- Cursor API to use dropSQL from code.
-For now only CLI is really usable.
-- Sub-queries as expressions, like `... /where name = (/select ... from ...) /drop`.
-- Unary operators.
-Even negative numbers have to be writen as `0-N`.
-- Type inference for result row set.

 # Storage

 Storage consists of 4KB blocks.